ykwilpodcast/ykwilpodcast.github.io/_posts/2016-10-16-special-episode-thoughtbubble-2016.markdown

 title:  "Special Episode - Thought Bubble 2016"
 date:   2016-10-16 00:00:00 0000
 categories: podcast
-excerpt: "For our first special episode, we sat down and talked about one of the biggest and most well attended indie comic festivals in the United Kingdom: <strong>Thought Bubble</strong>"
+excerpt: "For our first special episode, we sat down and talked about one of the biggest attended indie comic festivals in the United Kingdom: <strong>Thought Bubble</strong>"
 images:

   - url: /assets/bannerPhoto_thoughtBubble2016.png